Skip to main content

 movedata__Platform_Key__c

-ID of the page record in the source platform
+Identifier for the transaction record in your source platform

 Salesforce Field